Continuous Ensemble Weather Forecasting with Diffusion models: Background

 \paragraph{Autoregressive forecasting.} To simplify the problem, $\mathcal{T}$ is often chosen as a set of discrete equally spaced times $\{k\delta\}_{k=1}^N$ for some timestep $\delta$.
 By choosing $\Omega = \{-k\delta\}_{k=0}^M$ and assuming $M$th order Markovian dynamics, the joint distribution of $X[k] \eqdef X(k\delta)$ can be factorized over successive states,

 and the forecasts can be sampled autoregressively.
 This way, the network only has to learn to sample a single step $p(X[k{+}1]|X[k{-}M{:}k])$.

 \paragraph{Conditional Diffusion Models.} Similarly to \citet{price_gencast_2024}, we model $p(X[k{+}1]|X[k{-}M{:}k])$ using a conditional diffusion model \citep{ho_denoising_2020, song_score-based_2021, karras_elucidating_2022}.
 Diffusion models generate samples by iteratively transforming noise into data.
-To forecast a future weather state $X[k{+}1]$ given $X[k{-}M{:}k]$ we sample a latent noise variable $Z\sim p_{\text{noise}}$ and iteratively transform it until it resembles a sample from $p(X[k{+}1]|X[k{-}M{:}k])$.
-We consider the SDE formulation of diffusion models presented by \cite{karras_elucidating_2022}, which separates training and sampling.
-Sampling can then be done by solving the probability flow ODE
+To forecast a future weather state $X[k{+}1]$ given $X[k{-}M{:}k]$ we sample random noise from $p_{\text{noise}}$ and iteratively transform it until it resembles a sample from $p(X[k{+}1]|X[k{-}M{:}k])$.
+We consider the SDE formulation of diffusion models presented by \cite{karras_elucidating_2022}, {but remark that our framework generalizes to any diffusion or flow matching framework based on stochastic differential equations.} Sampling can then be done by solving the \textit{probability flow ODE}

-starting in $Z = \boldsymbol{z}(0)\sim p_{\text{noise}}$ and ending in $X[k{+}1]=\boldsymbol{z}(1)$.
-Here $S_\theta$ is the neural network trained to match the score function $S$ through the denoising training objective as presented by \citet{karras_elucidating_2022}.
-The noise level $\sigma$ is fed to $S_\theta$ in each layer as a Fourier embedding similar to \citet{karras_elucidating_2022}.
-Repeating this process for different noise samples $\boldsymbol{z}(0)$ gives an ensemble of forecasts.
+starting in {pure noise} and ending in {our forecast ${z}(0)\sim p(X[k{+}1]|X[k{-}M{:}k])$}.
+The ODE-solver can be chosen freely, we employ the second-order Heun's method.
+Here $S_\theta$ is the neural network trained to match the score function $\nabla_z\log p_s$ through the denoising training objective as presented by \citet{karras_elucidating_2022}. {Similar to} \citep{karras_elucidating_2022}, {we choose $\sigma_s=s$} and feed the noise level $\sigma$ to $S_\theta$ in each layer as a Fourier embedding.
+Repeating this process for different noise samples {${z}(1)$} gives an ensemble of forecasts.
 For a more detailed description of diffusion models see appendix \ref{sec:model_appendix}.